 While you’re discussing and doing your research there’s another important step you need to take.
 Just like self-talk, you should start this one as soon as possible.
 The hardest part of lucid dreaming is realizing that you’re asleep.
 That’s because when you’re dreaming your subconscious doesn’t notice anything wrong you might see a train floating through the sky but your subconscious won’t think twice about it.

 It doesn’t have the cognitive skills to make sense of your dreams, attention, and logic are all conscious responsibilities so you need some way to trick your subconscious into waking up your conscious mind.

-A habitual behavior is the perfect way to make this happen.
+Habitual behavior is the perfect way to make this happen.
 At first, any new behavior starts out as something you consciously do but over time it starts to feel automatic.
-That habit will eventually fade out of your conscious and into your subconscious.
+That habit will eventually fade out of your consciousness and into your subconscious.
 Just think about brushing your teeth or something as simple as breathing.
-Now, you don't have to think through every breath you take your body just does it for you.
+Now, you don’t have to think through every breath you take your body just does it for you.